 As for posing nude, it was something I’d always wanted to try just for the thrill of it.
 But it took a long time to get the courage to find a photographer and go through with it.
 The very first time when I stripped all the way down, I was surprised how nervous I was.
 Though I’d been used to being naked in the locker room at the gym, this for some reason was different.
 I was so nervous I had to sit down for a few minutes to pull myself together before we could start the shoot.

 Fast forward to today, and those inhibitions are long gone.
-In a recent shoot the photographer laughed about my lack of inhibitions, commenting that I seemed more comfortable being photographed naked than clothed.
-Yes, that could be true, I don’t even think about it.
+In a recent shoot the photographer laughed about my lack of inhibitions, commenting that I seemed very comfortable being naked.
+And yes it’s true, I don’t even think about it.
 In fact, I think the exhibitionist side of me really gets a kick out of it.

 Then there are the outdoor shoots.
 The first time I ever went to a nude beach and laid there in the sun, I was hooked – it’s such a great feeling to be naked outdoors.
 But all of the shoots have been done under controlled conditions, whether it’s a nude beach where it’s ok to be naked, or a quiet place in the forest where there’s nobody around.
 There have been shoots where there may be people in the vicinity, then it’s a fast drop-of-the-pants and take a few quick shots.
 But then there was one shoot where the photographer had a private ranch with acres of woodland, and I hiked around naked the whole time.
 That was fantastic.